Expert Grease Trap Interceptor Cleaning and Pumping Services in Los Angeles

 Interceptor cleaning involves heavy equipment.
 Pump trucks need direct access.
 The process is more complex and time-consuming.

-Technicians must:- Remove heavy concrete or metal covers
+- Remove heavy concrete or metal covers

 - Pump thousands of gallons of waste